Invasion from Mars: On the Charged Personae of Shelly Mars

 Shelly’s snapshots are funny on the one hand and disturbing, even cruel, on the other.
 While many people find these characters, with their inner contradictions, provocative in a good sense, “politically correct types” were often “running to the exits,” as the artist told drag queen and photographer Linda Simpson in a 1997 article for HX for Her magazine.
 Nonetheless, Shelly never knew what to expect.
 She told me that “sometimes straight guys would freak out, or lesbians would start signing petitions” to not invite her to lesbian festivals.
 She added, “There were so many noes among the feminists and the lesbians.”
 But she responded to these noes and her critics with fierce humor.

-Shelly Mars.
-Courtesy The Kitchen, NYC.
+Headshot of Shelly Mars.
+Photographer unknown.
+Courtesy of The Kitchen, NYC

 For instance, in 2010, Shelly performed again as Zana Anna Rosen at Bulldyke Chronicles, an event series the artist cohosted at the nonprofit performance space Dixon Place with Kirby, the venue’s bulldog mascot.
-The lesbian-separatist poetess, who like most of Shelly’s characters has aged alongside the artist, admits that she is still haunted by the question “Where do the lesbians go at night?” and begs the “princess of menstrual tides” to lead her “to the secret place where smells of unshaved armpits and bushy pussies unite with the gentle sound of laughing labias and crunchy Cape Cod clits that echoes softly over moonlit memories.”
+The lesbian-separatist poetess, who like most of Shelly’s characters has aged alongside the artist, admits that she is still haunted by the question “Where do the lesbians go at night?” and begs the “princess of menstrual tides” to lead her “to the secret place where smells of unshaved armpits and bushy pussies unite with the gentle sound of laughing labias and crunchy Cape Cod clits that echoes softly over moonlit mammaries.”
 There are a lot of poets in the world Shelly has built up over the years, and I find this métier a smart way to comment on sensitive topics.
 Characters like Zana allowed Shelly to playfully address the anti-sex and anti-pornography mindset that certain early second-wave feminists embraced.

 “I find that lesbians are heavy censors,” Shelly said in the 1990 interview for On Our Backs.
 “I’ve been a lesbian for years and I’ve always felt alienated from that group.”
 Despite this feeling of alienation, the issue featured Mariette Pathy Allen’s portrait of Martin on the cover.
 However, more than once, Shelly faced criticism for her misogynistic character from members of her community, who told her that she had gone too far and shouldn’t play with such behavior on the stage.
 She simply replied, “I can, because I’m a lesbian woman.”